-2. BECTU urges Ofcom to take firm action with regard to freelancers.
+2. BECTU urges Ofcom to include in its diversity and inclusion plan the objective of taking firm action with regard to freelancers.
 According to Creative Skillset, over half of all workers in the independent production sector are freelancers.
 The regulator's own report indicated that nearly 40% of the broadcasting workforce are freelance - 28,442.

-BECTU believes that the freelance sector is lagging furthest behind and this is borne out by Ofcom's own report that just 4% of freelances are from a BAME background.
+BECTU believes that the freelance sector is lagging furthest behind and this is borne out by Ofcom's own statement that just 4% of freelances are from a BAME background.
 As CEO Sharon White says, "among freelancers working for broadcasters, half remain unmonitored and those who are monitored are overwhelmingly male, white and don't self-define as disabled".
-Failure to include freelancers therefore will leave a gaping hole in any strategy for equal opportunities.
+Failure to focus on freelancers therefore will leave a gaping hole in any strategy for equal opportunities.